-There is a brief visit by the Guizer Jarl and his squad to the Shetland Museum at ~15:00.
+There is a brief visit by the Guizer Jarl and their squad to the Shetland Museum at ~15:00.
 This is open to the public and is a good opportunity to meet the squad and see the suit up close.

 Following the Museum visit it is then time to head for an early tea before the processions start

 At 19:15 the Guizer Jarls squad will pass up the ranks.
-This is when the march from the back of the procession up the middle of the ranks of their fellow fancy dress guizers to assume their place at the front.
+This is when they march from the back of the procession up the middle of the ranks of their fellow fancy dress guizers to assume their place at the front.

 At 19:30 a maroon will signal the lighting up and the 900+ senior torches will be lit.
-The Jarl Squad will lead the procession with the Jarl at the helm of his Galley.
+The Jarl Squad will lead the procession with the Jarl at the helm of their Galley.
 The procession will march along the prescribed route before finishing in the burning site at the King George V playing field.